Juan Bautista Gill: Presidency

 Jovellanos was forced from power after a rebellion started in 1874 under nationalist General Bernardino Caballero and Candido Barreiro.
 Gill was Minister of Finance of Paraguay from February 1874 to November 1874.
 He finally became the President between November 25, 1874 and April 12, 1877.
 His cousin Jose Higinio Uriarte y Garcia del Barrio served as Vice President and after Gill' s assassination served as President for the remainder of his term.
-His cabinet comprised Emilio Gill and Adolfo Saguier serving as Secretaries of Finance; Germán Serrano and Jose Urdapilleta, as Secretaries of the Interior; Bernardino Caballero and Benjamin Aceval, as Secretaries of Justice, Culture and Public Education; Patricio Escobar, Secretary of War and the Navy; and Facundo Machaín and Benjamin Aceval, as Secretaries of Foreign Affairs, and for a some time Candido Bareiro as Finance Minister.
+His cabinet comprised Emilio Gill and Adolfo Saguier serving as Secretaries of Finance; Germán Serrano and Jose Urdapilleta, as Secretaries of the Interior; Bernardino Caballero and Benjamin Aceval, as Secretaries of Justice, Culture and Public Education; Patricio Escobar, Secretary of War and the Navy; and Facundo Machaín and Benjamin Aceval, as Secretaries of Foreign Affairs, and for some time Candido Bareiro as Finance Minister.

 During his government he introduced paper currency, created the National College in the Capital and significantly increased taxes; the Civil Code of Argentina was adopted.

 In order to stabilize the national economy, Gill established the Tobacco Monopoly through the April 22, 1875 law.
 The government took charge of the tobacco export for five years, prohibiting individuals from exporting or importing tobacco products.
 The same law was later enforced on the soap and salt trade for a period of three years.

 Gill opposed the 1875 Sosa–Tejedor Treaty which would have accepted Argentinian claims to Chaco.
 On February 3, 1876, a treaty on boundaries, peace, trade and navigation was finally signed with Argentina.
 Foreign minister Facundo Machaín negotiated and signed the Machaín-Irigoyen Treaty with Argentine Minister Bernardo de Irigoyen under which Paraguay officially ceded Misiones Province, the southern part of the Paraná River and part of Gran Chaco territory, while keeping most of Gran Chaco.
 It also made possible the removal of Allied occupation forces from Paraguay by July 3, 1876.

 Gill's government, like that of his predecessors, was not spared revolutionary movements.
 A revolt broke out in Caacupé in December 1875 led by General Serrano, his former Minister of Interior.
 The insurrection was supported by Brazilian forces and quelled after the death of Serrano and other rebels.